Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Equations and the numerical method for the hill-flow simulations

 \section{Equations and the numerical method for the hill-flow simulations}

 The unsteady momentum equations for the periodic hill flow read

-where the term $\beta \delta_{1i}$ is the driving pressure gradient in the streamwise direction; the last term in the expression for $\uij$ is incorporated in the pressure.
+where the term $\beta \delta_{1i}$ is the driving pressure gradient in the streamwise direction.
+The coefficient $\beta$ is given in Eq.~\ref{beta}.

 The finite volume code \pycalc~\citep{pyCALC-LES} is used.
 It is written in Python and is fully vectorized (i.e. no \texttt{for} loops).
 The solution procedure is based on fractional step.
-The second-order MUSCL scheme~\citep{vanleer:79} is used.
+The second-order MUSCL scheme~\citep{vanleer:79} is used for the convective terms in the $\vb_i$ equations.
 The $k$ and $\omega$ equations are given in Eq.~\ref{kom} (adding the unsteady term $\D /\D t$) using the same discretization.

 The only reason why \pycalcr\ is not used for this flow is that the author did not succeed in adjusting the $\beta$ coefficient, in a reasonable manner, see Eq.~\ref{beta}.
-The discretization in space in \pycalc\ is identical to that in \pycalc.
-The main difference is how the pressure-velocity coupling is treated; furthermore the latter code was developed for unsteady and three-dimensional flow whereas the former is used for steady and two-dimensional flow.
+The discretization in space in \pycalc\ is identical to that in \pycalcr.
+The main difference is how the pressure-velocity coupling is treated; furthermore the latter code was developed for unsteady, three-dimensional flow whereas the former is used for steady, two-dimensional flow.

 Above, we have used tensor notation for the velocity vector ($\bar{v}_1, \bar{v}_2, \bar{v}_3$) and for the space vector ($x_1, x_2, x_3$).
 Below, we will replace them with $\bar{u}, \bar{v}, \bar{w}$ and $x, y, z$.